 First in a series

 A century ago, Chicago was convulsed by anti-Black riots.
-For days, African Americans were beaten and killed.
+For days, African Americans were beaten and killed in a city whose first non-Indigenous resident was the Black man Jean Baptiste Point du Sable.
 Black workers couldn’t go to their jobs in the Union Stockyards, steel mills or downtown.

 The violence started July 27, 1919, when five young Black men went to a beach on a hot Sunday afternoon.
 They climbed aboard a raft that they had helped build, went out into Lake Michigan and started diving from the vessel.